muraljs/joiql/README.md

 The recommended namespace for passing information through middleware.

-### ctx.end()

-End the request and middleware stack early.

 ## Examples

 Right now the /examples folder contains a playground of ideas being explored.
 To get set up install node modules `npm i` and use `npm run example examples/app` to boot up a GraphQL server mounting JoiQL schemas.

 The ./examples/app folder shows a basic example of how one can quickly build a full database backed API with minimal boilerplate using JoiQL.
 Try copy/pasting the `article` or `vertical` schema into a new resource to see how quickly one can add full, validated, CRUD operations to a new resource. `db.js` is a set of middleware that introspects the full GraphQL query and converts it to database operations (using a fake db in memory—but you can imagine how easy it would be to replace that with real database operations on a PostgreSQL or Mongo).

-The ./examples/artsy folder is quick attempt at replicating behavior of Artsy's GraphQL API [Metaphysics](https://github.com/artsy/metaphysics).
-You will need to copy `.env.example` to a `.env` file filling in the missing environment variables to run this.
-Notice how we use middleware to generically convert schemas to REST requests sent to Arty's API and how we use caching middleware to elegantly cache aggregated responses without the need for [DataLoader](https://github.com/facebook/dataloader) trickery.

 ## TODO